Whoenon/BetheBloch/README.md

 # BetheBloch
-Calculate and draw the mean energy loss according to the Bethe-Bloch formula
+Calculate and draw the average infinitesimal energy loss according to the Bethe-Bloch formula

+# To Do
+Add the integration function to calculate the finite energy loss in a thick obstacle